NCEAS/2016-postdoc-training/07-intro_Python/1-quick-dive-into-python.md

 In [1]:
 ```
-Note you end your session as previously.
+Note: you can end your session as previously.

 ## Through an Integrated Development Environment (IDE)